Credentials: TLMT, Teacher, Researcher of Integrative Health and Wellness Systems, Geothermal Mineral Waters Springs Consultant

-Her years in the health and wellness field lend the perfect blend of guidance and wisdom to organizational goals; to inform, educate and raise general awareness to the benefits found in mineral water bathing.
-“We plan to add testimonials from our members because mineral waters can be transformational,” Abbott says.
+Her years of practice with Integrated Health and Wellness Systems lend the perfect blend of guidance and wisdom to organizational goals; to inform, educate and raise general awareness to the benefits found in mineral water bathing.

-“The positive health effects the body receives through a soaking experience in warm mineral water chemistry for therapy and healing is what BANA is all about.”
+“The positive health effects received by the body from a bathing or soaking experience in warm or cool mineral waters is Balneology.”

 Hot springs continue to be of interest to all living beings throughout our history on this earth.
 In the U.S., there are hundreds of hot springs in natural settings open to the public and some privately owned.
 Water Stewards oversee destination locations ranging from small user-friendly styles to resort establishments with amenities.
 Seekers of warm mineral waters number in the hundreds of thousands coming from all over the world to visit sites in the U.S., Canada and Mexico.

-Developing relationships with water stewards to network mineral water interests through our Map Project.
-Broaden the ‘Language of The Waters’ through our website and periodical to include guiding interests via education on the benefits of soaking in mineral waters and drinking mineral waters.
+Developing relationships with water stewards and their mineral waters Site-Specific-Sources.
+Visit locations to research the mineral waters and culture.
+Gather the ‘Language of The Waters’ that speak of geology, climate, chemistry, history, culture and practices as well as current use for our educational presentations.
+Host National conversations about current events, health in mineral waters, listen to water stewards, associations and local support.
+Guide interests through education on the benefits of soaking in mineral waters and drinking mineral waters.
 Outreach to water specialists at levels of government, university labs, hydrology, geology in order to establish an understanding of what, where, why, how, and when warm mineral waters are a valuable inclusion in practices of health and wellbeing.